leona-raine/blackbody-explorer/README.md

 - use prototype.ipynb for testing prototype

 # Other files / previous ver :
-- backup.py : previous save verW
+- backup.py : previous save ver